INFOSYS221-2021/lab-03-group12and2/README.md

 	START
 	GET values for integer1 and integer2
+	SET commomdivisor to zero
-	Determine larger value between integer1 and integer2 SET divideflag as true
+	DETERMINE smaller value between integer1 and integer2 SET smaller integer as smallestinteger
-	SET divider as one
-	WHILE divideflag as true
-		SET remainder to result of calculate int1 / divider  (modulo operator) (or calculate remainder)

-		IF remainder is NOT INTEGER
-		SET Divideflag as false
-		COMPUTE int2 / divider
+	FOR every number from 1 to smallestinteger

-		IF remainder is NOT INTEGER
+		IF integer1 remainder is zero and integer2 remander is zero SET commondivisor to number
-		SET Divideflag as false

-	INCREMENT divider
+		EndIF
+	STOP